 Various studies have found a link between obesity and ovarian cancer.
 A 2009 study found that obesity was associated with an almost 80 percent higher risk of ovarian cancer in women 50 to 71 who had not taken hormones after menopause.

-The use of oral contraceptives decreases the risk of developing ovarian cancer, especially when used for several years.
+The use of oral contraceptives (birth control pills) decreases the risk of developing ovarian cancer, especially when used for several years.
 Women who use oral contraceptives for five or more years have about a 50 percent lower risk of developing ovarian cancer than women who have never used oral contraceptives.